Graduate Department of Art History

 The Doctor of Philosophy is a research degree designed to form a critical and productive scholar by focusing on a particular field within the history of art.
 The degree is suited to students who intend to continue to advanced work at the highest level, either in university teaching or in a museum.
 The successful candidate will demonstrate the ability to conduct original research and to integrate it with larger domains of knowledge.
 The program consists of a minimum of thirty-six semester hours of coursework beyond the master's degree plus a minimum of twenty-four semester hours of supervised dissertation research.
 A minimum grade of “B–” is necessary for courses to be counted toward fulfillment of the degree requirements.
 The requirements are as follows:

-2. Four courses in a major area of study (Medieval, Renaissance/Baroque, Modern/Contemporary, or Visual Cultures of the Americas)
+- Four courses in a major area of study (Post-Ancient and Medieval World, Modernities and Modernisms, Visual Cultures of the Americas)

-5. Demonstration of reading knowledge in a second foreign language (usually French and German are preferred but language requirements for students with a specialization in non-Western art may differ).
+- Demonstration of reading knowledge in a second foreign language (in support of the student's area of specialization, including non-European languages).
 Depending upon area of specialization, additional languages may be required

 It should be noted that the University requires that doctoral students participate in Scholarly Engagement that encourages interaction with peers on a national level by presenting at conferences, seminars, and symposia.